godotengine/tps-demo/README.md

 ## Git LFS

-Git LFS is no longer required for the current master branch.
+Git LFS is no longer required for the current `master` or `3.x` branches.

-You only need Git LFS if you are checking out the 3.1 or 3.2.1 branches.
+You only need Git LFS if you are checking out the `3.1` or `3.2.1` branches.
 Those branches have instructions for Git LFS in their README files.

 ## Running